-Clinical Attendance and Performance Contract

-(This form is to be initialized and signed by the student prior to beginning each clinical rotation, and stapled to the final signed clinical evaluation)

-\\\\ I understand that Clinical Attendance and Performance are mandatory to progress in the Nursing program.

-\\\\ I have reviewed the Clinical Attendance / Performance Contract.

-- \\\\ I understand that Tardiness, Absences, Unprofessional or Unsafe Behaviors will all be tracked using a point system and will be tracked per clinical rotation. - I understand that all clinical hours must be completed to meet course objectives. - I understand that if I accrue 5 or more points, I am considered "at risk" for failure in the Clinical component and will be expected to sign an Advisor Note with my clinical instructor or course coordinator prior to the next clinical day. - I further understand that if my clinical instructor is unable to meet with me, it is my responsibility to contact the course coordinator for an appointment prior to the next clinical day. - I understand that if I accrue 9 or more points I will receive an "F" in the nursing course associated with the clinical.
-There will be no option to withdraw from the course to prevent receiving a failing grade. - \\\ I understand the Student Handbook Policies regarding failures in nursing courses.
+Date: Student: Instructor's Signature : Clinical Attendance and Performance Contract • is to be initialized and ical evaluation) d signed by the student prior to beginning each clinical rotation, and stapled to the final rstand that Clinical At sing program. ttendance and Performance are mandatory to progress in the I have reviewed the Clinical I Attendance / Performance Contract. s, Absences, Unprofessional or Unsafe Behaviors will all be n and will be tracked per clinical rotation .
+I under objecti hours must be completed to meet course Clinical l component and will e 5 or more points, I am considered "at risk" for failure in the be expected to sign an Advisor Note with my clinical instructor or to the next clinical day. ny clinical instructor is unable to meet with me, it is my ne course coordinator for an appointment prior to the next clinical day. asso e 9 or more points I will receive an "F" in the nursing course cal.
+There will be no option to withdraw from the course to g grade.
+I unders stand the Student Ha ndbook Policies regarding failures in nursing courses.